Skip to main content

 2:00 pm

-On Thursday, April 3, join AI Assistant Program Director Ayham Boucher for the debut of a bi-weekly series for Cornell students, faculty, and staff who want to know more about all things AI.
-Held over Zoom, the thirty minute workshop starts at 2pm ET.
+Join AI Assistant Program Director Ayham Boucher for a bi-weekly series for Cornell students, faculty, and staff who want to know more about all things AI.
+Held over Zoom, the thirty minute workshop starts at 2pm ET on every other Thursday.

 At Cornell we value your privacy.
 To view